SBA Default Blog

 Many people don’t understand the what the personal guarantee means.
 Shame on whoever was advising them at loan origination.
 Personal guarantees are a big deal.
 It means that even after the business assets have been sold, the bank is going to look to you to cover the remaining loan balance.

-I’ve had more than one person tell me “no, no, no, I have an S-Corp so that protects me from personal liability!”
+I’ve had more than one person tell me “no, no, no, I have an S-Corp.
+That protects me from personal liability!”

 No, friend, it doesn’t protect you from personal liability.
 Why?